-Access and interpretation for the disadvantaged is important, especially when the proximity to Christchurch Hospital is considered.
-Although many botanic gardens around the world have developed excellent facilities for the disadvantaged too often there are major impediments to access and certainly interpretation and awareness for the disadvantaged is not good.
+Access and interpretation for the disadvantaged is important, especially when the proximity to Christchurch Hospital is considered75.
+Although many botanic gardens around the world have excellent facilities developed for the disadvantaged too often there are major impediments to access and certainly interpretation and awareness for the disadvantaged is not good.